 Poudine Manioc – Cassava Pudding

-Grated cassava cooked with milk, coconut and sugar.
+Poudine manioc is grated cassava cooked with milk, coconut and sugar.
 The mixture is then allowed to set before cutting into pieces and coated with desiccated coconut.
-This sweet treat can also be found at “Pat & Rosy”.

 Gateau Coco